robenkleene/software-references/safari/safari.md

 # Safari

+## Tabs

+- To open a URL in an existing tab, rather than new window, just open a new tab and have it on the `Empty` page (the `Start` page doesn't work).

 ## Debug Tools

 - To view resources by type, e.g., see all style sheets, go to the sources tab, then in the lower right, to the right of the filter, there's a dropdown menu to just choose a specific resource type.